NCERT Solutions for Class 12 Biology Chapter 6 Molecular Basis of Inheritance

 Answer:

-1. It is used in forensic science in order to identify individuals.
+1. It is used in forensic science to identify individuals.

 3. DNA fingerprinting is used to establish evolutionary relationships between organisms.